 Transactional, informational, and navigational keywords

 Transactional keywords are those that indicate an intent to take immediate action, such as making a purchase.
-For example, using words such as “buy,” “cheap,” and “discount” indicate an intent to buy something in the very near term.
+For example, using words such as “buy,” “cheap,” and “discount” indicates an intent to buy something in the very near term.
 Someone who is searching for “cheap car insurance in Arizona” is looking to purchase a policy now.
 But a search for “Why is car insurance required in Arizona?” indicates more of an information search—hence the term “informational.”

 There are also “navigational” keyword searches.
 These savvy searchers are already familiar with the company or brand name.
-For example, a user searching “Wells Fargo” is likely trying to reach their bank’s site, and instead of typing “wellsfargo.com” in the address bar they typed a keyword instead.
+For example, a user searching “Wells Fargo” is likely trying to reach their bank’s site, and instead of typing “wellsfargo.com” in the address bar, they typed a keyword instead.

 Google’s algorithm has over 200 ranking factors and is updated almost daily.
 Why?
 Because Google seeks to give searchers exactly what they are looking for while eliminating spammy, unrelated sites.

 To rank for local search, you need to focus on providing relevant, trusted content, developing citations, and reviews, and getting links to your site from other local sites.
 For locals, a link from a local publication is better than one from a general news site.